dscape/dscape.github.com/_posts/2008-12-08-rsa-encrypt-decrypt-in-ruby.markdown

 ---
 layout: post
-title: RSA Encrypt & Decrypt in ruby
+title: RSA Encrypt & Decrypt in Ruby
 ---
-# RSA Encrypt & Decrypt in ruby
+# RSA Encrypt & Decrypt in Ruby

 Well I finished the encrypt with RSA on ruby some hours ago and felt like [sharing](http://github.com/dscape/rudolph/tree/e94b7f106afe862cd99e842dc11d698a5117a64a/src/rudolph/crypt.rb). :)